linrunner/tlp-doc/introduction.rst

 System reboot
     Same as shutdown, then continues with startup.

-System suspend to ACPI Sleep States S3 (Suspend to RAM) or S4 (Suspend to disk)
+System suspend to ACPI Sleep States S0ix (Idle standby), S3 (Suspend to RAM) or S4 (Suspend to disk)
     Saves bluetooth, Wi-Fi and WWAN device states and powers off removable optical drives depending on your individual settings (disabled in the default configuration).

-System resume from ACPI Sleep States S3 (Suspend to RAM) or S4 (Suspend to disk)
+System resume from ACPI Sleep States S0ix (Idle standby), S3 (Suspend to RAM) or S4 (Suspend to disk)
     Applies the settings profile corresponding to the current power source AC/BAT.
     Restores charge thresholds and bluetooth, Wi-Fi and WWAN device states depending on your individual settings (disabled in the default configuration).